 Graduates have the ability to plan and lead complex helium decompression dives that require two or more decompression gases and/or additional stages of bottom gas.
 Advanced Trimix divers can create very thorough contingency plans and have a clear understanding of the limits of their team, their equipment, and themselves.
 This course is considered one of the most informative in the TDI series and once completed, you truly are among the elite in the diving world!

 This is a three-day course and consists of 6 dives.

 - Be a minimum age of eighteen (18).

 - Have a minimum certification as an Extended Range Diver or Entry Level Trimix Diver (or equivalent).

 - Show proof a minimum of one hundred (100) logged dives with 25 deeper than one hundred (100) feet/ thirty (30) meters.

 - Prior logged experience with double cylinders and any other unfamiliar equipment (i.e. Drysuit).

 The following equipment is recommended to bring to the Trimix class.
 It is STRONGLY advised that all Trimix students own their technical dive gear at this stage of training.
-If you do not have the equipment needed it will be provided free of charge during the class.
+If you do not have the equipment needed it can be provided for a nominal fee.

 These items are available at Hoodsport ‘N Dive and make sure to ask about our 10% discount offered to any student taking a technical class from Hoodsport ‘N Dive!